Vlad-404/travel_experiences/README.md

 Before starting this project, some research and these steps were taken:
 * looking for a topic and inspiration on the internet, starting with Code Institute's peer-code-review on Slack
-* Pages I came across on the internet were sites of companies that payed a professional to write them an article.
+* pages I came across on the internet were sites of companies that paid a professional to write them an article.
 There's nothing wrong with that, but they give me an impression of an advert which I'm trying to avoid.
 Ads are becoming more and more intrusive and aggressive.
-Another reason is, if something's "ad shaped", it was payed to present information in a certain way so there's a bit of scepticism for me.
+Another reason is, if something's "ad shaped", it was paid to present information in a certain way so there's a bit of scepticism for me.
 However, these sites gave me some ideas how to structure my own.
-* Other sites were either a blog from individuals or a group within a bigger social media page.
+* other sites were either a blog from individuals or a group within a bigger social media page.
-* Blogs - as they are sites of individuals, small number of people have a decent exposure while others have to fight for it.
-Not to mention variety of styles found on different pages.
-On Travel experiences, everyone is a part of the community and it's easier to find info as everything is uniformed.
+* blogs - as they are sites of individuals.
+A small number of people have a decent exposure while others have to fight for it.
+Not to mention the variety of styles found on different pages.
+On Travel Experiences, everyone is a part of the community and it's easier to find info as everything is uniformed.
 Users have the liberty to create and modify their own content.
-* Social media pages - they have uniform look, nice UI, sense of community but their UI is suited for general purpose.
+* Social media pages - they have a uniform look, nice UI, a sense of community, but their UI is suited for a general purpose.
 On my page, all the information is about traveling and the UI is tailored for it.
-* from this, I decided for the following:
+* from this, I decided on the following:
-	- page has to have a sense of community
+	- the page has to have a sense of community
 	- the UI needs to serve the purpose of traveling
 	- uniform and appealing look
 	- ease of navigation and control of your own content
-* next, mockups were generated to have an idea how the page will look like on different platforms.
-You can find them in folder [Wireframes](https://github.com/Vlad-404/...)
+* next, mockups were generated to have an idea of how the page will look like on different platforms.
+You can find them in the folder [Wireframes](https://github.com/Vlad-404/...)

 ### Wireframes

-After the initial idea, I decided to make a couple of sketches and make wireframes for different platforms to have an idea how will the page look like on different platforms.
+After the initial idea, I decided to make a couple of sketches and make wireframes for different platforms to have an idea of how the page will look like on different platforms.
 Software used for generating mockups was [Balsamiq](https://balsamiq.com/?gclid=EAIaIQobChMIzK-ozrWk6QIVF-vtCh1l-woMEAAYASAAEgJ_vvD_BwE).
 You can find all the wireframes in the [wireframes](https://github.com/Vlad-404/travel_experiences/tree/master/wireframes) folder.

 After finishing the project, some of the design and features were changed:
 * *show x entries* dropdown with *pagination* for card container has been removed.
-The center part was imagined as a scroll container where only 6 experiences was supposed to be shown.
+The center part was imagined as a scroll container where only 6 experiences were supposed to be shown.
 Due to time constrains, I decided to leave it as a feature left to implement.
-* from experiences, map container was removed as it would take too long to implement it.
+* from experiences, the map container was removed as it would take too long to implement.
 It was also left for future features.

 [Backt to top](#travel-experiences)